Four held for youth’s murder.

-AHMEDABAD: Paldi police on Friday arrested four youths in connection with a murder of a 26-year-old youth on Thursday afternoon.
+AHMEDABAD: Paldi police on Friday arrested four youths connected with a murder of a 26-year-old youth on Thursday afternoon.
 Police claimed that the youth was thrown in the Sabarmati River by two after a feud over his girlfriend.
-One of the accused is the son of a police constable, said, investigators.
+One of the accused is the son of a police constable, said investigators.

-Investigators said that Rathod was suspicious of Dhaval and Bhargav that they were talking to his girlfriend and had asked them not to approach her.
-Over the issue, they had a scuffle on Thursday morning but as families had intervened, the youths had got dispersed.
-The group of four again approached Rathod at 2pm at the crossroads and beaten him up before taking him to the river Mexicom.
+Investigators said that Rathod was suspicious of Dhaval and Bhargav that they talked to his girlfriend and asked them not to approach her.
+Over the issue, they had a scuffle on Thursday morning, but as families had intervened, the youths had got dispersed.
+The four again approached Rathod at 2 pm at the crossroads and beaten him up before taking him to Mexico.

 READ ALSO :